 Next to the very clear and extensive scientific evidence supporting 2-DG, the prior results mentioned at this post is what made me very enthusiast when I head about the findings of Prof. Lampidis on metronomic 2-DG.
 The great advantage of 2-DG is that is a substance already used in humans, in clinical trials and in PET-CT.
 It’s safety profile is relatively well known and with limited or no toxicity.
 It is accessible as it is produced at compounding Pharmacy in Germany ready for intravenous administration.
 And it’s cheap.
 Perfect combination of attributes: effective, safe at known doses, accessible & cheap.

 The implementation of this new approach to help enable and/or increase effectiveness of conventional therapies, is beeing done in 3 different steps:

 - Implementation on a compassionate basis, by clinicians located in countries and institutions where this is allowed

-- Here, Lampidis Cancer Foundation & MCS Foundation for Life, informs the patients and clinicians, and supports clinicians with the implementation
+- Here, Lampidis Cancer Foundation & MCS Foundation for Life, informs the patients and clinicians, and supports clinicians with knowledge during the implementation

 - Implementation via limited number of clinics around the world that can receive the approval to do so in a structural manner (such as being done by DaySpringClinic in USA with other substances)